 But there’s a trick that allows you to convert the 1.5% cash back into 1.5x Ultimate Rewards points per dollar spent.
 Based on my valuation of points, this increases the value of rewards from 1.5% to 2.55%.

-While this is a fantastic card for purchases within the US, the card does have 3% foreign transaction fees, so I don’t recommend using this card outside the US.
+While this is a fantastic card for purchases within the United States, the Freedom Unlimited does have 3% foreign transaction fees, so I don’t recommend using this card outside the US.

 Maximizing The Freedom Unlimited

 The Chase Freedom Unlimited offers 1.5% cash back on everyday purchases, and 3-5% cash back in select bonus categories.
 However, you can do much better than that.

 Turning Cash Back Into Ultimate Rewards Points

 While the Freedom Unlimited is a cash back card, in reality the card earns Ultimate Rewards points.
 You earn 1.5x points per dollar spent, and then ordinarily each point can be redeemed for one cent cash back.
 That’s how Chase arrives at the valuation of 1.5% cash back with the card.